Zabrimus/jonglisto-ng/README.md

 # jonglisto-ng
 A web GUI for VDR (see http://www.tvdr.de/ and https://www.vdr-portal.de/).

+First version without CDI.
+This branch exists for documentation purposes.

 ### features
 * Multiple VDR instances can be used in parallel. e.g. server and/or client instances
 * EPG view with configurable columns (using regular expressions)